meant-ion/TuringMod/README.md

 			  is filtered through a separate engine to remove the chance of inappropriate/offensive tokens making it through and into the chat.
 Afterwards, I must read the response and approve it before it can be posted.
-			  - Most likely to try to make this process approvable by the moderators of the channel as well
+			  - Most likely to try to make this process approvable by the moderators of the channel as well Just need to find out the best way of actually going about this really

 PLANNED FUNCTIONALITIES/FEATURES:

 	- a scanner for enabled emotes that the streamer has banned themselves (BTTV/FFZ/Native Twitch).
 When found, times out the offending user, removes the message, and shames them in the chatroom.
-(Add in when stream is big enough to warrant it)
+(Add in when stream is big enough to warrant it) (or see long-term list below)
 			* will most likely have a .txt or .json file of all currently "banned" emotes for people to knwo what's banned or not

+	- Adding the ability to edit a custom command thru chat itself

 	- whatever is suggested by viewers during my livestreams, so long as the suggestions are not against TOS.

+	- A Clip/Link collection function:
+			* Toggleable with two commands(ish) (maybe !startcollect and !endcollect?)
+			* Writes suggestion to file (for later viewing) (setting for the bot)
+			* Displays list to console with a command
+				- Do this in the chat itself or through the console altogether?

+	- !steamlink or !steampage: gets the category name and searches for it thru Steam API and returns a link to it

+	- !modlist or !mods: gets a list of all mods through a manager and returns a list through chat
+			* Half baked; need to think this out more and get it more concrete

+	- !song: simple command that gets the song from Spotify API and returns name + link to song on Spotify
+			* Need to get Spotify API for this, maybe a way to link a Spotify acct to the bot?

+	- Incredibly long term/highly unlikely goal: making this into something that can actually make money
+			* Needs a website and such for this (hyper security)
+			* change the custom commands from a .json file (fine for 1 dude) to a real db (for multiple dudes)
+			* Need to get linking set up for this stuff as well:
+					- Spotify (!song)
+					- Twitch (any command that pulls from it)
+					- Steam API (may be able to get away with just using a special acct for this)
+			* Would definitly require getting into contact with OpenAI to stay on their good side with TOS
+					- Probs main selling point, CANNOT LOSE THIS FEATURE OR I WILL BE VERY SAD